A total solar eclipse will bisect the USA today for the first time in 99 years.

 However, the point of greatest eclipse will be about 160km away at Cerulean, Kentucky.
 The longest eclipse that has been calculated thus far is the eclipse expected to take place on 16th July 2186 with a maximum duration of 7 minutes 4 seconds over northern Guyana, and the longest for thousands years.

 Solar eclipses have been observed from ancient times and are a valuable resource for dating historical events precisely, from which other dates may be deduced.
 In the Bible God says: ‘I will cause the Sun to disappear at noon, and I will darken the land in the clear light of day’ Amos 8:9.
 Possibly this describes the solar eclipse on 15/6/763 BC.
-An earlier total eclipse that occurred on 28/5/585 BC was so dramatic and unexpected that it ended a five-year war between the Lydians and the Medes.
+Another total eclipse that occurred on 28/5/585 BC was so dramatic and unexpected that it ended a five-year war between the Lydians and the Medes.
 The historian Herodotus notes that ‘just as the battle was growing warm, day was suddenly changed into night’.
 Fighting stopped immediately, a peace treaty was signed, and a marriage between the two royal families sealed the deal.
 Even in this early age, the Greek astronomer and engineer Thales of Miletus is reputed to have correctly predicted the solar eclipse for the first time in recorded history.
 Thales lived before Pythagoras and Euclid and derived his early mathematical and geometrical knowledge from the Egyptians, which he further developed.
 Miletus is mentioned twice in the Bible in Act 20:15 and 2Tim 4:20.

 The ratio of the distance from the Earth to the Moon and the Earth to the Sun is 1:400, which is also the ratio of the Moon’s diameter to the Sun’s diameter.
 This means that they look the same size in the sky and so the Moon can eclipse the Sun exactly.
 Without these ratios, we would not experience solar eclipses as we do, showing the corona around the Sun and the valleys on the edge of the Moon through which the Sun shines known as Baily’s beads, nor annular eclipses.
 The corona is the Sun’s atmosphere and it is millions of degrees hotter than the surface of the Sun itself!
 The 1919 solar eclipse gave scientists the opportunity to confirm Einstein’s theory of relativity.